kythyria/payday2-model-tool/README.md

 The GLTF importer completely ignores skinning data, so the results will be odd as well as effectively unrigged.

+# Hashlists
+Diesel very rarely stores actual names of things if it can store a hash of the name instead, so a list of names is needed in order to present something readable names instead of just large numbers.
+On export anything not in the list will be written as a number, while the GLTF importer will assume any name that's a valid `unsigned long` is the result of that process.

+A copy of [Luffyyy's version of the hashlist](https://github.com/Luffyyy/PAYDAY-2-Hashlist) is included; the tool looks for files called `hashlist`, `hashes`, with or without a numeric suffix like `-3`, with or without a `.txt` extension, in the current directory and next to the executable.
+Any it finds are interpreted as lists of unhashed names, one per line.
+If you change hashlists you will need to restart the tool in order to pick up the changes.

 # Licence:

 This program is Free Software under the terms of the GNU General Public Licence, version 3.
 A copy of